Achievable logoAchievable logo

 Regulation BI

-Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934* recently (in 2019).
-This new rule aims to ensure broker-dealers and registered representatives prioritize the interests of their customers over their own.
-In particular, Regulation BI imposes rules to follow when these financial professionals make recommendations to retail investors**.
+Regulation Best Interest (BI) is an amendment the Securities and Exchange Commission (SEC) added to the Securities Exchange Act of 1934* in 2019.
+The rule is designed to ensure broker-dealers and registered representatives put their customers’ interests ahead of their own when making recommendations.
+In particular, Regulation BI sets standards that apply when these professionals recommend securities transactions or investment strategies to retail investors**.

 *The Securities Exchange Act of 1934 is a securities legislation that primarily regulates the secondary market and its participants.